 Mental toughness is the ability to push through difficult situations, both physical and mental.
 It’s what allows wrestlers to keep going when they’re tired or in pain, and it’s what allows them to stay focused and composed in the heat of battle.
 Mental toughness is a quality that is essential for all athletes, but it is especially important for wrestlers.

 Why?
 Because wrestling is a sport that is all about pushing yourself to the limits.
-It’s a sport where one mistake can cost you the match and where you are constantly challenged both physically and mentally.
+It’s a sport where one mistake can cost you the match and you are constantly physically and mentally challenged.
 In order to be successful in wrestling, you need to be able to handle pressure and stay calm under duress.
 You need to be able to endure pain, and you need to be able to push yourself harder than you ever thought possible.

 Not to take anything away from other martial artists, but wrestlers often have a different mentality than other fighters.
 This is because wrestling is such a mentally and physically demanding sport.

-Wrestlers are used to training for long hours, and they’re often in better shape than other fighters.
-This is because they need to be in great shape to make weight since the weight in wrestling can be the determining factor in who wins and loses.
+Wrestlers are used to training for long hours and are often in better shape than other fighters.
+This is because they need to be in great shape to make weight since the weight in wrestling can determine who wins and loses.

 Wrestlers are also used to being in uncomfortable positions and having to fight out of them.
 This is because wrestling is a grappling sport, and grappling can often be very tiring.
 This type of training helps wrestlers become comfortable in uncomfortable situations, which can be very helpful in a fight.

 Cutting weight before fights at a young age also helps wrestlers develop mental toughness.
-This is because they know how to push themselves physically and mentally, and they’re used to dealing with the challenges that come with making weight.
-There is rarely a moment in the UFC when a wrestler misses weight, and this is because they have gone through the same process dozens, if not hundreds of times.
+This is because they know how to push themselves physically and mentally and are used to dealing with the challenges of making weight.
+There is rarely a moment in the UFC when a wrestler misses weight, and this is because they have gone through the same process dozens if not hundreds of times.

 The UFC has been around for over 20 years, and in that time, there have been some amazing fighters.
 While there have been many great strikers and submission artists, the most dominant fighters in the UFC have often been wrestlers.
 This is because wrestling is such an effective martial art in MMA, and it’s a style that can be very difficult to deal with.

-Some of the greatest fighters in UFC history are wrestlers, and many of them have used their wrestling skills to become UFC champions.
+Some of the greatest fighters in UFC history are wrestlers; many have used their wrestling skills to become UFC champions.
 Here are some of the most successful wrestlers in UFC history:

 Brock Lesnar

-Brock Lesnar is a former NCAA Division I heavyweight wrestling champion, and he is also a former UFC heavyweight champion.
+Brock Lesnar is a former NCAA Division I heavyweight wrestling champion and a former UFC heavyweight champion.
 He is one of the most successful wrestlers in UFC history, and he has used his wrestling skills to become one of the most dominant fighters in the sport.
 His enormous size and strength make him a very difficult fighter to deal with, and his wrestling skills have allowed him to control opponents and win fights.

 Georges St-Pierre

-Georges St-Pierre is a former UFC welterweight champion, and he is widely considered to be one of the greatest fighters of all time.
+Georges St-Pierre is a former UFC welterweight champion and is widely considered one of the greatest fighters of all time.
 He was not a wrestling prodigy like many of his opponents during his early career; however, over time, he developed into one of the best wrestlers in MMA.
 He used his improved wrestling skills to become one of the most dominant champions in UFC history, and he is considered to be one of the best pound-for-pound fighters of all time.

 Daniel Cormier